 The B. Sc.
-(Engineering) program in the department of Electrical & Electronic Engineering consist of 75 courses carrying 161 Credit Hours.
-There are 9 University Requirement Courses (URC) carrying 9 credit hours, 4 Interdisciplinary Courses carrying 8 credit hours, 48 Core Courses carrying 112.5 credit hours and 12 Elective Courses carrying 31.5 credit hours.
-In the Core Courses there are 28 theory courses carrying 82 credit hours and 20 practical courses carrying 30.5 credit hours.
-In the elective courses there are 9-theory course carrying 27 credit hours and 3 sessional courses carrying 4.5 credit hours.
+(Engineering) program in the department of Electrical & Electronic Engineering consist of 74 courses carrying 161 Credit Hours.
+There are 9 University Requirement Courses (URC) carrying 9 credit hours, 4 Interdisciplinary Courses carrying 8 credit hours, 12 Basic Science Courses carrying 29 credit hours, 44 core course carrying 88 credit hours and 8 Elective Courses carrying 27 credit hours.
 Total 161 credit hours have to be undertaken and completed by a student during 8 semesters.
 Duration of each semester is 6 months.
 Each course carries 100 marks.
-Of the total marks allotted to each course, 10 marks for class tests/assignments/oral tests, 10 marks for attendance, 30 marks is allotted for running assessment and 50 marks is for practical exam, viva, quiz etc at the end of semester final examination
+Of the total marks allotted to each course, 10 marks for class tests/assignments/oral tests, 10 marks for attendance, 30 marks for mid-term examination and 50 marks for the final examination.
+Out of 100 marks for sessional courses, 50 marks is allotted for running assessment and 50 marks is for practical exam, viva, quiz etc at the end of semester final examination